-If the query produces more than one row of output, then the macro variable will contain only the value from the first row.
-If the query has no rows in its output, then the macro variable is not modified.
-If the macro variable does not exist yet, it will not be created.
+If the query produces more than one row of output, then the macro variable contains only the value from the first row.
+If the guery has no rows in its output, then the macro variable is not modified.
+If the macro variable does not exist yet, it is not created.
 The PROC SQL macro variable SQLOBS contains the number of rows that are produced by the query.